Overlrd/today-i-learned/spotify/add_playlist.md

 # Adding a new playlist through the spotify API

-The spotify API makes possible to easily create new playlist via a simple api requests.
+The spotify API makes possible to easily create new playlist via simple api requests.

 Here i will focus on the request and the response returned by the api.